 The Foundation has tax exempt status in the United States under Section 501(c)(4) of the Internal Revenue Code from the date of its formation in 2005.

 The Foundation has Foreign Company Registration in Rwanda from the Rwanda Development Board.
-The branch office began operations during 2018.

 The Foundation obtained External Company registration under the Companies Act, 1963 (Act 179) from the Republic of Ghana.